radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/06-starting-and-stopping-components-and-services.md

 RadiantOne’s Main Control Panel and Server Control Panel are hosted in a **Jetty web server**.
 The Server Control Panel is accessible from the **Dashboard** tab in the Main Control Panel.

-> **Note:** In production environments, run Control Panel as a service for reliability and persistence across sessions.
+> In production environments, run Control Panel as a service for reliability and persistence across sessions.

 ### Starting the Control Panel